Components of the GC Flow Builder - Online Help | Zoho Desk

 4. In case of choice blocks, you can identify the block that users prefer the most and least by viewing the number of clicks on each option.

 Flow metrics can be filtered to view the number of visitors for last 7 days, 15 days, and 30 days.
 The flow is auto-updated every 24 hours.
-Every time a flow is edited a new version is created and the flow metrics for each version is stored and can be viewed from the detail page.
+Every time a flow is edited a new version is created and the flow metrics for each version is stored and can be viewed from the builder.

 Note